Preventing cervical cancer

 You may need more frequent tests if:

-- it is your second smear – this should be 1 year after your first
+- it is your second test – this should be 1 year after your first

-- it has been more than 5 years since your last smear
+- it has been more than 5 years since your last test

 - your results show cell changes that need further investigation

 - you’ve had treatment to remove abnormal cells